Skip to content

 Graduate Assistant, Student Wellness Services

-• Assist SHC Administrative Coordinator with collection and organization of individual student health records and documentation including immunization records and additional required individual health forms.
+• Assist the SHC Administrative Coordinator with the collection and organization of individual student health records and documentation, including immunization records and additional required individual health forms.

-• Assist SHC Administrative Coordinator in supporting the work of several federal work study employees in Student Health Center.
+• Assist the SHC Administrative Coordinator in supporting the work of several federal work study employees in the Student Health Center.

 • Participate as a collaborator with other Student Wellness Services staff in ongoing annual student enrollment projects that arise throughout the year, such as Open House Events, Admitted Student Events, and Student Orientation programming.